Lennie Lightwave talks about careers in fiber optics.

 Installing fiber to a home in rural areas.

 Or inside a giant Google data center where the data on the Internet is stored.
+Data centers connect servers on fiber optics and may have hundreds of thousands of connections.

 You can work just about anywhere from rural areas to big cities, outdoors or indoors in big or small office buildings, on the ground or in the air (if you're not afraid of heights!)